nanotalks/recipes/Dessert/Crème Brûlée.md

 8. Place the ramekins into a raised side pan, filled with warm water (up to the half-way mark of the ramekins)
 9. Pour the cream into the ramekin and bake for about 30min.
 10. Test by pressing the back of a spoon to the top of the batter.
 The surface should hold together when gently pressed, but still wobble when the ramekin's shaken.
-11. Remove from the oven and let cool
+11. Remove from the oven and allow it to cool
 12. Using a spoon, scrape away any foam from the surface of each ramekin.
 12. When each ramekin is cool to the tuch, cover and place in refrigerated to chill for at least 2 hours